tlepple/data_origination_workshop/README.md

 ##  Explore the Red Panda GUI:
   *  Open a browser and navigate to your host ip address:  `http:\\<your ip address>:8888`  This will open the Red Panda GUI.
   *  This is not the standard port for the Redpanda Console.
-It has been modified to avaoid confilcts with other tools used in this workshop
+It has been modified to avoid confilcts with other tools used in this workshop

 ---
 ---